-The term 'International Bank Account Number (IBAN)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'International Bank Account Number (IBAN)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 IBAN is an acronym which stands for the International Bank Account Number.
 This standardized numbering system for identifying bank accounts around the world with precision was first conceived of and implemented by the banks of Europe.
 They wanted to make simpler the means of transacting between bank accounts of financial institutions based in different countries.

 This internationally agreed to system for identifying the world’s banks and bank accounts was critically needed for banking across international borders.
 European banks found it necessary to come up with a way to effectively process the cross border transactions.
 They wanted to dramatically lower the dangers of errors in transcription and subsequent transmission problems which sometimes resulted.